Ayr, Ontario

-The community of Ayr, Ontario, Canada is located within the Township of North Dumfries in the Regional Municipality of Waterloo in Southwestern Ontario.
+Ayr is a community in Ontario, Canada that is located within the Township of North Dumfries in the Regional Municipality of Waterloo in Southwestern Ontario.
 Ayr is located south of Kitchener and west of Cambridge.

 History

 The village later to be called Ayr, on the Nith River, was originally a group of settlements, Mudge's Mills in the centre, Jedburgh to the east and Nithvale to the west, that eventually combined into one as they expanded.
 The name Ayr was first used in 1840 when it was assigned to the post office.

 The territory in this area, eventually to be the township of North Dumfries, consisting of 94,305 acres, had been sold to Philip Stedman in 1798 from Joseph Brant of the Six Nations.
 Ownership transferred to Thomas Clarke and then in 1816 to William Dickson a wealthy immigrant from Scotland.

 Absalom Shade was the only individual land owner in the area of the junction of Smith's Creek (now the Nith River) and Cedar Creek in 1822 and the first actual settler was Abel Mudge, initially as a squatter.
 He built a dam, a sawmill and a grist mill.
 The Nith River and Cedar Creek were useful for powering mills.
 Most subsequent settlers at Mudge's Mills were Scottish, farmers, artisans or tradesmen.

 Jedburgh was founded by John Hall from Scotland in 1832.
 He built a flour mill and a distillery.
 Nithvale was founded during the early 1830s when a flour mill and two sawmills were opened but little information remains from that era.
 Hall opened a flour mill and a distillery nearby in 1832.

 The settlement at Mudge's Mill was laid out by James Jackson, the first settler, with J. R. Andrews, and Robert Wylie in 1839.
 The name Ayr was chosen by Wylie after his hometown of Ayr, Scotland; Wylie served as the community's second postmaster after Jackson.
 The other two settlements were not a part of Ayr but received their mail at the single post office.
 The Smith's Canadian Gazetteer of 1846 describes Ayr, population 230, as containing two churches, a post office receiving mail once a week and businesses such as a grist mill, fulling mill and carding machine, a tannery, two stores, a blacksmith, two shoemakers, two tailors, one cooper and two carpenters.